ohmitek/ArenaShooter/README.md

 # Arena Shooter
 ## IDGT2022 | Introduction to Game Development Tools

-- Group game project for Python and Pygame.
+- Group game project for Unity.
 - Shoot the UFOs that spawn in waves before they get you!

 ## Additional tools to help you get Started with IDGT2022